ae6nr/ae6nr.github.io/README.md

 # Projects

+## WAAS Signal Demodulator

+While at [Rincon](https://www.rincon.com), I wrote a WAAS signal demodulator in C++.
+I focused on general-purpose, reusable code that could easy be ported into other pojects.
+This project included several DSP principles, including spread-spectrum modulation, resampling filters, correlation filters, Viterbi decoding of convolutional codes, frame synchronization using distributed preambles, and interpreting received message packets.
+I was able to obtain all of the information that they asked for before my internship ended.

-## Capstone
+## Capstone Project

-My team developed a test bench for various texture algorithms outlined in Haralick's famous paper ["Textural Features for Image Classification"](http://haralick.org/journals/TexturalFeatures.pdf) for Sandia National Laboratories.
+My team developed a test bench for various texture algorithms outlined in Haralick's famous paper ["Textural Features for Image Classification"](http://haralick.org/journals/TexturalFeatures.pdf) for [Sandia National Laboratories](https://www.sandia.gov).
 We are specifically developed three algorithms in C++: a single-threaded, multi-threaded, and CUDA implementations.
 We used SWIG to create a Python user interface for ease of use.

 ## Autonomous Vehicle